 An athletic code of conduct is the first step in assuring fairness in student-athlete discipline matters in regards to extracurricular activities.
 The following policies apply to all interscholastic student-athletes enrolled at Liberty Union-Thurston.
 These and all training rules, policies, and procedures are in effect during the season as defined by the Liberty Union-Thurston School District Board of Education (the first official practice, as defined by the OHSAA, through the team banquet or awards ceremony).
 Questions regarding interpretation of these rules, policies, and procedures should be brought to the athletic director for clarification.

 1. Athletes and parents must complete and turn in all applicable paperwork prior to the first day of the official start of practice.
-This paperwork includes a properly signed OHSAA physical examination form, emergency medical form and a signed copy of the student code of conduct (drug testing consent).
-A signed code of conducts indicates that parent/athlete have read and understand all the materials including OHSAA eligibility information handouts and Liberty Union athletic policies and procedures.
+This paperwork includes all documentation within the Parent Portal, including OHSAA physical examination form, emergency medical form, a signed copy of the student code of conduct, drug testing consent, concussion, and Lindsey’s Law (Sudden Cardiac Death).
+A signed code of conduct indicates that the parent/athlete have read and understand all the materials including OHSAA eligibility information handouts and Liberty Union athletic policies and procedures.
 All athletes will be required to turn in their $95 pay to participation fee prior to the first day of practice.

 2. Opening, maintaining, and securing the building for practice during days when school is not in session is the responsibility of the coach in charge.